whalderman/search-quality-rater-guidelines-tldr/docs/README.md

-# Ain't Nobody Got Time For This
+# 🔰 Got Anything...
+Shorter?

+And what the heck does that emoji mean?

 Google hands out some good info from time to time (thanks for the backrubs, Big G), all *we* have to do is parse through it.
 But **_sweet bejesus_** there's a lot to go over.